Thrillist

-Thrillist is an online media website covering food, drink, travel and entertainment.
-The company was founded in 2004 and is based in New York City, United States.
-In October 2016, Thrillist merged with internet brands The Dodo, NowThis News, and Seeker to form the digital media holding company Group Nine Media, which has since been acquired by Vox Media in 2022.
+Thrillist is an online media website covering travel.
+Thrillist was founded in 2004 by Ben Lerer and Adam Rich.
+In October 2016, Thrillist merged with internet brands The Dodo, NowThis News, and Seeker to form the digital media holding company Group Nine Media, which was acquired by Vox Media in 2022.
+Thrillist covers national and international travel and experiences, spanning service guides and news, and, as of 2023, 18 cities across the United States.

-History
+Description and History

 Thrillist was founded in 2004 by Ben Lerer, son of media executive Kenneth Lerer; and Adam Rich, his friend from college.
 They graduated from the University of Pennsylvania in 2003 and moved to New York City.
 Rich initially served as president, and Ben Robinson served as the Chief Creative Officer.
-Lerer and Rich sent the first Thrillist e-mail newsletter in 2005 to 600 friends.
-In early 2017, following layoffs of more than 25 employees, the Thrillist editorial, video, and distribution staffs announced plans to unionize with the Writers Guild of America East.
-In response, Lerer refused to voluntarily recognize and held anti-union, captive audience meetings despite more than 85% of the editorial staff having signed union cards.
-In July 2017, Thrillist hired entertainment industry veteran and former MTV and GoPro executive Ocean MacAdams to lead the digital brand.
+Lerer and Rich sent the first Thrillist email newsletter in 2005 to 600 friends.